 Crustaceans have three body parts, the head and thorax are fused to form a cephalothorax, and the abdomen.
 The cephalothorax is covered by a single carapace.
 Their bodies are usually segmented.
 Each segment has a pair of appendages.
 On the segment that forms the head, there are two pairs of appendages which form the antenna.
 These are the mandibles and the maxillae.
 The rest of the segments have appendages that are modified to perform functions like locomotion and feeding.
 The entire body of the crustaceans is covered by a hard exoskeleton, just like the other arthropods.
 The exoskeleton protects the body from predation and dehydration.
 To allow the body to grow, the exoskeleton is shed off at particular growth stages.

-Most of the crustaceans reproduce sexually and have separate sexes.
+Most crustaceans reproduce sexually and have separate sexes.
 However, there are a few crustaceans that are hermaphrodites; they have both female and male reproductive parts on the same body.
 Examples of hermaphrodites crustaceans are barnacles, remipedes, and cephalocarids.
 In some instances, some crustaceans may change their sex during their lifetime.
-Parthenogenesis, a situation where a female organism lays fertilized eggs that hatches without the need of a male organism has been observed in some of the crustaceans.
+Parthenogenesis, a situation where a female organism lays fertilized eggs that hatch without the need of a male organism has been observed in some of the crustaceans.
 This occurs in many branchiopods.
 They either release the eggs to the water or hold onto the eggs until they are hatched.
 Some of them have sacs that hold the eggs until they are hatched.

 Ecology and Habitat